iimog/x-game-master/README.md

 ### New Match
 Start a match by entering the list of players (one per line) and the list of games (one per line).
 Feel free to use Emojis :rocket:
 Player names have to be unique while you can duplicate game names (in separate lines) for the number of times you want to play them.
 A good game is one that can be played with two teams and a clear winner.
-The order of games will be shuffled but if you want a game to be played in a certain position just prepent "X. " with X being the position, e.g. "3. " (without the quotes but with a space after the dot).
+The order of games will be shuffled but if you want a game to be played in a certain position just prepent "X. " with X being the position, e.g. 3. (space after the dot is optional).

 <img src="./screenshots/ios/iphone/6.5/StartMatchScreen.png" width="300">